wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/data-modeling/includes/2-common-data-model.md

 - Manufacturing
 - Media and entertainment

-For more information see [industry accelerators](https://docs.microsoft.com/dynamics365/industry/accelerators/overview).
+For more information, see [industry accelerators](https://docs.microsoft.com/dynamics365/industry/accelerators/overview).